Namit-9504/langchain-series/README.md

 Welcome to the Lang-Chain Series Repository!
 This repository serves as a collection of knowledge and practice materials related to language models.

+## API Creation

+In this repository, we have developed APIs on top of two different Large Language Model (LLM) modules for specific tasks.

+1. **Gemma Model for Essay API:**
+   - This API utilizes the Gemma LLM module to generate essays based on input prompts.
+   - Users can input prompts or topics, and the API generates corresponding essay content.

+2. **LLMMA2 Model for Poem API:**
+   - The LLMMA2 LLM module powers this API, which generates poems based on user input.
+   - Users can provide prompts or themes, and the API produces poetic compositions.

 ## Chatbot Folder

 ### Ollama Usage